Cabbage Rolls Recipe

 Simple and satisfying meal: Comfort food at its finest.
 Serve along side a salad or with a big piece of garlic toast, and you’ll find yourself coming back to this recipe time and time again.

-🗒 Ingredients You’ll Need To Make Easy Cabbage Rolls
+🗒 Ingredients You’ll Need To Make This Cabbage Rolls Recipe

 Head of green cabbage: I freeze the entire head, and allow it to come to room temperature before assembling.